Table of Contents Show

 Capote beautifully captures the glamor of New York through the eyes of Holly Golightly.
-When she’s not Spending her mornings at Tiffany & Co. on Fifth Avenue she’s socializing with wealthy men who wine and dine her at the cities most established clubs and restaurants.
+When she’s not spending her mornings at Tiffany & Co. on Fifth Avenue, she’s socializing with wealthy men who wine and dine her at the city’s most established clubs and restaurants.
 It’s a fascinating character study and gives a glimpse of the luxurious lifestyle of the Upper East Side.

-For a trip back in time, A Tree Grows in Brooklyn is a must read for those new to the city.
+For a trip back in time, A Tree Grows in Brooklyn is a must-read book for those new to the city.
 This coming-of-age story follows Francie Nolan, a Williamsburg resident, from the age of 11 until she leaves for college.
 Through her perspective, we see life in an impoverished first-generation immigrant family as they struggle to make ends meet.

 This Pulitzer Prize-winning biography takes us into the life and accomplishments of Robert Moses.
 Giving us an insight into New York power politics and the stories behind some of its iconic construction projects.
 It’s a great way to build an appreciation for the beautiful parks Moses created and the Verrazano-Narrows Bridge.

 Do you like a history lesson sprinkled with fictional accouterments?
 Rutherfurd’s novel chronicles the cities 400 years history and takes you from the arrival of the first European colonists in the 17th century up until when the book was published in 2009.
 The cities colorful history is told through a series of fictional families that embody the qualities of a family living at that time.